-Were you charged with a crime here in Northern Virginia?
-Learn how Abrenio Law can help.
+Charged with a crime in Northern Virginia?

 Do you believe that Virginia’s Criminal Justice System needs to change?

-As Northern Virginia Criminal Defense counsel, James believes that his job goes beyond defending the individual client.
-He believes that it is his duty to advocate against the inequities that face Virginia’s Criminal Justice System as a whole.
-Therefore, he spends much of his free time as an advocate, pushing for change in many of our archaic laws.
+At Abrenio Law, we believe that our job goes beyond defending the individual client.
+That it’s our duty advocate against the inequities that face Virginia’s Criminal Justice System as a whole.
+Therefore, James spends much of his free time pushing for change in many of our archaic laws.

 - Our expungement laws unfairly shackle those convicted of crimes for the rest of their lives, thereby hurting us all because they limit one’s ability to reach his or her full potential after making a mistake.